lkmvip/netflix-4K-DDplus/README.md

 **In different hardware/software, your experience is different**

-4K and 1080P will be the defaults from now on and I will not change them again
+4K or 1080p will be the defaults from now on and I will not change them again
+Linux cannot use this extension because Netflix does not provide configuration for Linux browsers, You can change the OS or try to use other extensions.
 Read more: https://help.netflix.com/node/30081